-The Banta Center for Ethical and Purposeful Leadership is the University of Redlands forum for conversation, inquiry, and debate on ethics as the foundation for excellence in individual and organizational decision-making.
+The Banta Center for Ethical and Purposeful Leadership is the University of Redlands forum for conversation, inquiry, and debate on ethical and purposeful leadership as the foundation for excellence in individual and organizational decision-making.

 Don't miss out—get our latest news, event details, and program information delivered to your inbox.